Mental Health and Addiction Treatment in Toronto, Ontario

 Rehabilitation and Wellness Inventory

-As part of the ongoing evidence based research at CCFA and a commitment to ongoing improvement in treatment, CCFA administers a 50 item inventory to residents before and after treatment.
-The inventory is a reliable and valid instrument and takes, on average, about 10 minutes to complete.
-The Rehabilitation and Wellness Inventory (RWI) is administered at the beginning and end of treatment.
-The data is analyzed by Psychologist Jonathan Siegel, and it focuses on the following subscales and data categories:
+As part of the ongoing evidence based research at the Canadian Centre for Addictions and our commitment to continuous improvement in addiction rehab, we administers a 50-item inventory to residents before and after treatment.
+The inventory is a reliable and valid tool that takes, on average, about 10 minutes to complete.
+The Rehabilitation and Wellness Inventory (RWI) is given at the start and end of treatment.
+The data is analyzed by Psychologist Jonathan Siegel and focuses on the following subscales and data categories:

 Below are the subscales of the Rehabilitation and Wellness Inventory